Cranes and Derricks in Construction (29 CFR 1926.1400)

 Crane violations frequently involve documentation gaps rather than visible equipment deficiencies.
 Expired operator certifications and incomplete inspection records are the most common findings.
 However, power line clearance violations are immediately dangerous and can trigger the most severe enforcement:

-- Crane operator not certified or certification expired
+- Operator not certified or certification expired

-- Missing or incomplete pre-shift inspection documentation
+- Missing pre-shift or monthly inspection documentation

-- No qualified person directing assembly/disassembly operations
+- No competent person overseeing assembly/disassembly

 Penalty Exposure